 Consumers are Insisting Upon Next Day Delivery and Easy Returns

 Because of the rise in the use of e-commerce over the past 2 years, consumer expectations regarding delivery times have shifted drastically and rapidly.
 Companies now need to be flexible when it comes to their inventory supply strategy in order to cater to the expectations of same-day and next-day delivery.
-When companies start to lag or are unable to fill orders quickly, regardless of the reason, consumers will move on to the next business on their list.
+The consumer will move on to the next business on the list if businesses lag or are unable to fill orders quickly.

-How Can Improved Inventory Technology Help Us to Overcome Supply Chain Shortages?
+How Can Improved Inventory Software Help Us to Overcome Supply Chain Shortages?

 There is no better way to examine how efficient inventory technology can help businesses navigate supply chain shortages than our current battle with COVID 19.
 Three of the most important ways that inventory technology can assist us in solving the issues surrounding supply chain shortages as they relate to the pandemic are as follows: